tetsuh/vagrant-vs2017-devbox/README.md

-# Windows 10 Pro Vagrant Development Box
+# Windows 10 Vagrant Development Box

+This is forked from https://github.com/Baune8D/vagrant-vs2017-devbox

+The original was for building VS2017 development environment,
+This repository is intended to create latest VS2019 environment for use as Jenkins build agent.

 ## Setup